New England Fall Travel

 If I had to choose one place to start a New England tour, it would be Stowe, Vt.
 This charming little village epitomizes New England at its best with a general store, tall white church steeple and beautiful mountain views.
 It is a bit commercial on Mountain Rd. off the center, but not in an obnoxious way.
 Stick with the downtown and a wonderful bike trail, and you'll know you're in New England.
 I also recommend driving through the notch from Mountain Rd., where the incline, and twists and turns takes you through some incredible, remote forested scenery.

 I would land by plane in Burlington, Vt., if possible, and take Route 89 to Route 100 to arrive at Stowe.
-From Stowe, take route 100 north to route 2 to Route 91 to Route 93 south into New Hampshire.
+From Stowe, take route 100 south (one of Vermont's great foliage road) to route 2 to Route 91 to Route 93 south into New Hampshire.
 Here, you'll arrive in White Mountain National Forest where the scenery is more rugged than gentle Stowe.
 The foliage is spectacular.
-I would taking the Kancamagus Highway from Lincoln (off Route 93) to North Conway.
-The Kancamagus is one of the best know foliage driving routes, a wonderland of colors.
+I would taking the 34-mile Kancamagus Highway from Lincoln (off Route 93) to North Conway.
+The Kancamagus is one of the best known foliage driving routes, a wonderland of colors.
 North Conway is a pretty place with lots of shopping, dining, lodging and one of the great views of Mt.
 Washington -- the highest peak in New England at 6,288 ft.
 I would recommend staying in North Conway and can serve as a great White Mountains foundation to see surrounding towns like Woodstock, Twin Mountain and Jackson -- where river rapids and a covered bridge exude a true New Hampshire feel.
 The White Mountain region is a couple of hour's drive from Stowe.

 You can read more about Stowe and the White Mountains at our "top towns" article at http://www.visitingnewengland.com/toptowns.html.